garfix/richard/README.md

 ## Versions

+* current March 2025
+    * analyzing a few sentence from PAM
+    * major rewrites of all parts of the system
 * 0.4 February 2025
     * storing facts and learning rules
     * integrate tokenizer into parser to enable morphological analysis